Associate Professor of Biology

 - BIOL 470 Biology Senior Seminar

-Sue Carney, assistant professor of biology, teaches courses in genetics, evolution, and introductory biology.
+Sue Carney, associate professor of biology, teaches courses in genetics, evolution, introductory and graduate biology, and environmental science.
 Her background is in ecological genetics, and she has published several research papers describing various uses of genetics for investigating individual and population level variation related to different environments.

 - Carney, S.L., Bolen, E.E., Barton, S.L., Scolardi, K.M., Englund, C.C., Tringali, M.D., and Reynolds, J.E.
 III.
 2007.
 A minimally invasive method of field sampling for genetic analyses of the Florida manatee, Trichechus manatus latirostris.
 Marine Mammal Science 23: 967-975.